Big challenges confront Niger President Mohamed Bazoum | DW | 31.03.2021

 As the presidential campaign entered its final phase in January, Issoufou and Bazoum embarked on a visit to Paris — infuriating Niger's opposition but bolstering Francophone relations.
 And just days before Niger's February runoff election, French President Emmanuel Macron took part in a meeting of Sahel countries — and hurried to congratulate the new president after election results were announced.

 Niger's war on terror depends heavily on France's Operation Barkhane, an EU mission, US air bases and international security training.
-Still, Sounaye says that is not enough: "In a way, militarization can actually weaken the state.
+Still, Sounaye said that was not enough: "In a way, militarization can actually weaken the state.
 First, it's too expensive for a country like Niger.
 And second, outside support, especially from Europe and France, will wind down and eventually stop."

 Sounaye said Bazoum must begin thinking about how he can facilitate a dialogue among all parties to the conflict.